 In line with the SFC’s intention to ensure this work is fully centred on the views of students, the SFC has asked sparqs to undertake a major piece of work with students studying across the tertiary sector, to explore the key principles and approaches that constitute an excellent Student Learning Experience.

-In phase 1 of this project (from September to January 2022), sparqs is working with students to identify the principles and approaches to the SLE that matter most to them and narrow down and refine the building blocks and accompanying resources that make up the tool.
-This is taking the form of a series of workshops with student reps and diverse student groups across Scotland.
-These workshops have been designed to capture the views of students on what makes a good Student Learning Experience.
+In phase 1 of this project (from September to January), sparqs worked with students to identify the principles of the Student Learning Experience that matter most to them.
+This took the form of a series of workshops with student reps and diverse student groups across Scotland.
+These workshops were designed to capture the views of students on what makes a good student learning experience.